Chalk Bluffs Natural Area

 The Chalk Bluffs is a barren chalk escarpment in the northeastern part of the U.S. state of Colorado, stretching from the Wyoming border east of I-25 to near the South Platte River in Logan County and Weld County.

 Geology

 The Chalk Bluffs exposes the Ogallala, Fox Hills and Arikaree Formations.
 Miocene, Eocene and Paleocene vertebrate fossils are found.

 Ecology

 Most of the escarpment lies within the Pawnee National Grasslands.

-As the bluffs are primarily barren and protected from fire.
-However trees normally found in the foothills of the Rocky Mountains are found there, including: Ponderosa pine, Rocky Mountain juniper, limber pine, and mountain mahogany.
+The bluffs are primarily barren and protected from fire.
+However, trees normally found in the foothills of the Rocky Mountains are found there, including Ponderosa pine, Rocky Mountain juniper, limber pine, and mountain mahogany.

 Numerous raptors nest on the cliffs including Swainson's hawks, ferruginous hawks, golden eagles, and prairie falcons.
 The bluffs are a favorite site for birdwatching.
 It has been recognized by the National Audubon Society as a site of "global importance".

 Chalk Bluffs Natural Area

-A 640 acre portion of the Chalk Bluffs in Weld County were set aside in September 2001 by the Colorado State Parks Natural Areas Program as the Chalk Bluffs Natural Area.
+A 640 acre portion of the Chalk Bluffs in Weld County was set aside in September 2001 by the Colorado State Parks Natural Areas Program as the Chalk Bluffs Natural Area.